-Spectral annotation An initial spectral annotation (also called wavelength assignment), derived from raytracing simulations of the optical model, is performed at the start of the processing chain.
+Spectral annotation An initial spectral annotation (also called wavelength assignment), derived from preflight calibration measurements, is performed at the start of the processing chain.
 On the other hand, improved spectral annotation (namely, spectral fit after Doppler correction for irradiance) can best be performed on the useful signal, after slit irregularity.
-Note that the straylight correction algorithm is based on a pixel-to pixel transfer matrix and does not need spectral information.
+Note that the straylight correction algorithm is based on a pixel-to pixel correction and does not need spectral information.